Paul Albin Hoffmann: Medical career

-Hoffmann was born in Dorpat, Governorate of Estonia, where his father was professor in Internal Medicine.
-He went on to study medicine in Universities of Leipzig, Marburg and Berlin from where he received his medical degree in 1909.
+Hoffmann was born in Dorpat, Governorate of Estonia, where his father was professor in Internal Medicine at the University hospital.
+He went on to study medicine at the Universities of Leipzig, Marburg and Berlin in Germany from where he received his medical degree in 1909.
 In 1911, he was appointed as an assistant to Max von Frey at Würzburg University.
 He published thirty-two articles prior to the beginning of World War I, and during the war, he worked for several German field hospitals in France and the military hospital at Würzburg.

 His early worked mainly focused on nerve action potentials and electrophysiology of nerves.
 He was a prolific writer and researcher, and has been hailed by some as father of modern German neurophysiology.

-In 1917, he was appointed as associate professor at University of Berlin and in 1924 he was made director of the Institute of Physiology at University of Freiburg-im-Breisgau.
-The university was completely destroyed in an aerial raid in 1944, but Hoffmann later continued his work in a new building, until he retired in 1954.

-He received honorary degrees form the Humboldt University of Berlin and the University of Zurich.
+In 1917, he was appointed as associate professor at University of Berlin and was visiting professor at the University of Santiago de Compostela, Spain, in 1923 and 1924.
+In 1924 he became Director of the Institute of Physiology at University of Freiburg-im-Breisgau.
+The university was completely destroyed in an aerial raid in 1944, but Hoffmann later continued his work in a new building, until he retired in 1955.
+He received honorary doctorates from the Humboldt University of Berlin and the University of Zurich.

+Due to his major contributions to the field he was nominated in the 1950's several times for the nobel prize in physiology and medicine.

-Hoffmann's sign
+The Hoffmann(-Tinel) sign

-It was in March and August 1915 just few months before Jules Tinel when Hoffmann published two articles in journal Medizinische Klinic describing a method of evaluating success of nerve sutures and nerve regeneration.
-The sign termed as (H- sign) Hoffmann's sign was elicited by tapping distal to the site of injured nerve which produced tingling sensation, the sensation was neither permanent nor severe.
+Hoffmann described the sign in March 1915, several months before the French neurologist Jules Tinel published his own account in October 1915.
+The sign termed as Hoffmann's sign (H-sign) was elicited by tapping distal to the site of injured nerve which produced tingling sensation, the sensation was neither permanent nor severe, and heralds nerve regeneration.
 In October 1915, Jules Tinel described the same phenomenon in French "le signe de fourmillement".

-Hoffman did not get enough credit in spite of being the first one to describe this sign because after the end of the war, Tinel's research gained more popularity and in all regions outside Germany where the sign is known as Tinel's sign.
+The two were on opposing sides of the war and were unaware of each other's papers, plausibly because of the wartime breakdown in scientific communication.

+Hoffmann cautioned that the paresthesias indicated regeneration of sensory fibers and not necessarily motor recovery — a nuance that, because he was less widely recognized than Tinel, was overlooked by many of his contemporaries.
+In the Anglo-American literature the eponym collapsed to "Tinel's sign," largely following Emanuel Kaplan's 1972 English translation of Tinel's article, whereas German-speaking countries retained the historically more accurate "Hoffmann-Tinel-Zeichen."